UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

 - Use a PRNG for generation (by default), for reproducibility
 - Write generators and special cases for all the things. (see how QuickCheck does it?)
+- Revisit generator for floats (how does quickcheck do it?)
 - Custom specific generators for types for which a generic generator already exists (e. g. for ranges / prob. distributions for floats) (how does QuickCheck solve this?)
 - Change Range{T,a,b} to Range{T} with members a, b (to prevent recompilation of generate(...) for the same type, but different endpoints)
 - parallel checking?